AkhilaY/Midpoint/README.rst

    **the final project that described by this document will be treated as the final examination** since the grade and feedback that a student receives for this assignment is a summative evaluation of the entire term's work.

+Final Project Grade Not Dropped
+   Since this Final Project is your Final Exam, the grade that you earn for your final project submission does not qualify as a grade that can be dropped.

 Final Submission Deadline
    Please take care to note the date/time for final submission deadline,